sachinkr91/api-rest-meetings/libs/javascript/docs/MeetingApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.MeetingApi();
+var apiInstance = new BlueJeansMeetingsRestApi.MeetingApi();

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

 var numericMeetingId = 56; // Number | The meeting ID that participants will see and use to join the conference.
 When joining via phone, this is the code they enter via DTMF to join.

-var payloadPairingCodePstn = new BlueJeansOnVideoRestApi.PayloadPairingCodePstn(); // PayloadPairingCodePstn |
+var payloadPairingCodePstn = new BlueJeansMeetingsRestApi.PayloadPairingCodePstn(); // PayloadPairingCodePstn |

 var opts = {
   'role': "USER" // String |